4 Myths about Gun Buying

 Ever since we first set out to become central Virginia’s premier outdoor sports destination in 1947, Green Top has helped thousands of Americans find the gun that’s right for them.

-So, whether you’re brand new to the world of guns or you’re an experienced sharpshooter, we want you to see us as your local shop.
+So, whether you’re brand new to the world of guns or you’re an experienced sharpshooter, we hope you'll think of Green Top as your local shop.

 Why Shop at Green Top?